jmknopf1007/goal-tracker-client/README.md

 ## Project Status

-For the next version of this app I would like to add a Completed Objectives page.
+For the next version of this app I would like to add a Completed Objectives page.<br>
-This page will document all of the completed objectives/ goals for a specific user, and also have charts, graphs, and other visual elements to provide further analysis on a user's progress with each of their objectives.
+This page will document all of the completed objectives/ goals for a specific user,<br>
+and also have charts, graphs, and other visual elements to provide further analysis<br>
+on a user's progress with each of their objectives.